intercognitive/Universal-Machine-Time-UMT/README.md

 4. Observe how both servers now display identical nanosecond-level timestamps, despite running on different processes/machines

-The synchronization process connects each server to the peaq network's PTP master clock, which derives its time from the blockchain.
-This creates a trustless, decentralized time reference that all machines can agree upon with nanosecond precision, enabling critical time-dependent applications in the DePIN ecosystem.
+The synchronization process connects each server to peaq's PTP master clock, which derives its time from the blockchain.
+This creates a trustless, decentralized time reference that all machines can agree upon with nanosecond precision.